obsproject/rfcs/text/0039-service-overhaul.md

 Actually the dock state is global in the config, but with docks that appear depending on the service which is per profile which is still "also" the case with "old" integrations.

-This which can lead to dock state losses between profile switching and exiting.
-The "old" integration actually store a dock state in the profile config and restore it after being the integration loaded is loaded.
+This can lead to dock state losses between profile switching and exiting.
+The "old" integration actually store a dock state in the profile config and restore it after the integration is is loaded.

-But making restoring a dock state from a plugin should be the last resort.
+But making restoring a dock state from a plugin should should not be considered at all.
 Making it per profile could avoid this.

 Integrations docks will be added after specific frontend event.
 So after each of them the dock state needs to be restored.

-`OBS_FRONTEND_EVENT_FINISHING_LOADING` (finishing not finished) needs to be created to allow adding docks and restore dock state before `OBS_FRONTEND_EVENT_FINISHED_LOADING` is emitted.
+- `OBS_FRONTEND_EVENT_FINISHING_LOADING` (finish**ing** not finished) needs to be created to allow adding docks.
+And restore dock state before if docks are indeed added before `OBS_FRONTEND_EVENT_FINISHED_LOADING` is emitted.

-Like this `OBS_FRONTEND_EVENT_FINISHED_LOADING` keep his meaning and does not get a restore dock state after it.
+- `OBS_FRONTEND_EVENT_PROFILE_CHANGED`, profile dock state will be loaded after a profile is changes.

+Also they will be removed after specific frontend event.
+So before each of them the dock state needs to be saved.

+- `OBS_FRONTEND_EVENT_PROFILE_CHANGING`, profile dock state will be saved before a profile is changes.

+- `OBS_FRONTEND_EVENT_EXIT`, profile dock state will be saved before while OBS is exiting.

-#### Dock addition
+#### Dock addition (**The concept needs to be tested**)

-Integration plugins will need events to be able to add and remove service at the right moment.
+Integration plugins will need events/signals to be able to add and remove their docks at the right moment.

-`OBS_FRONTEND_EVENT_FINISHING_LOADING` can be used when OBS startup to add docks.
+3 signals will be added to Core OBS signaling:

+- "service_create (ptr service)"
+- "service_update (ptr service)"
+- "service_destroy (ptr service)"

+A variant of `obs_service_create()` to spawn signal-less (and maybe even private) service will be needed to allow protocol checking in settings.

+The plugin will have to store if `OBS_FRONTEND_EVENT_FINISHED_LOADING` was passed or not.

+If created before `OBS_FRONTEND_EVENT_FINISHED_LOADING`, a front-event callback will be added to react to `OBS_FRONTEND_EVENT_FINISHING_LOADING` to add docks (if integration connected) and then removed itself.

+When created/updated (after `OBS_FRONTEND_EVENT_FINISHED_LOADING`) the service will add the docks (if integration connected).

-`OBS_FRONTEND_EVENT_EXIT` to unload docks that need to be removed before exit.
+When `OBS_FRONTEND_EVENT_PROFILE_CHANGING` `OBS_FRONTEND_EVENT_EXIT` or the service is destroyed, docks will be removed (if integration connected).
-`OBS_FRONTEND_EVENT_PROFILE_CHANGING` to unload dock before profile got changed.
-`OBS_FRONTEND_EVENT_PROFILE_CHANGED` to load integration from the new loaded profile.

-Three new front-end event will be added (**Needs re-work for future multi-stream RFC**):
-- `OBS_FRONTEND_EVENT_SERVICE_CHANGING` emitted before the service got changed (new id) like when a user switches between services.
-- `OBS_FRONTEND_EVENT_SERVICE_CHANGED` emitted when the service was changed (new id) like when a user switches between services.
-- `OBS_FRONTEND_EVENT_SERVICE_UPDATING` emitted before the service got a parameter updated (no id change) like when a user has changed one of the available properties/settings of the actual service.
-- `OBS_FRONTEND_EVENT_SERVICE_UPDATED` emitted when the service had a parameter updated (no id change) like when a user has changed one of the available properties/settings of the actual service.

-Each service integration plugin will react to at least the two first to add or remove his related docks.

 #### Browser features
 The Front-end API needs to enable the possibility to access some `obs-browser` related feature like adding browser docks and generating widgets.

-Note: Free functions for each structure that requires it because of a "dynamic" will be also added.
+Note: Free functions for each structure that requires it because of a "dynamic" type will be also added.

 `bool obs_frontend_browser_available()` will indicate if OBS Studio have the `obs-browser` included and available with a Wayland check on Linux/FreeBSD.
 This will allow plugins to know if they can use browser features.

-`bool obs_frontend_browser_initialised()` will indicate if the CEF was initialised when the function is called required for OAuth through CEF.
+CEF should be initialised after `OBS_FRONTEND_EVENT_FINISHED_LOADING`.

 ```C++
 struct obs_frontend_browser_connect {